 The capital Budapest is a beautiful and exciting city, located in the heart of Europe often called as the “Little Paris of Middle Europe”.

-Beside the above mentioned attactions you should definitely visit the Gellért Hill with the citadella wich is easy to reach through a walk or by bus.
-On the Pest side of the city you can find one of the largest synagogues in the world, the Dohány Street Synagogue, and Heroes' Square.
-The square lies at the outbound end of Andrássy Avenue next to City Park and also gives a home to the műcsarnok and the Museum of Fine Arts.
-If you still have some spare energy you can take a walk on Váci Street and Vörösmary Square and make a quick shopping trip.
+Beside the aforementioned attractions you should definitely visit the Gellért Hill with the Citadella which is easy to reach through a walk or by bus.
+On the Pest side of the city you can find one of the largest synagogues in the world, the Dohány Street Synagogue, and Heroes’ Square.
+The square lies at the outbound end of Andrássy Avenue next to City Park and also gives a home to the Museum of Fine Arts.
+If you still have some spare energy you can take a walk on Váci Street and Vörösmarty Square which are the most popular areas for going on a shopping trip.

 Climate: temperate with warm summers and cold winters

 The average temperature: in May 17 °C

 Currency: Forint (1 Euro is about 330 Hungarian Forint)

 Country code: +36